 Recent evidence of over-forecasting fishing effort has been noted in some months, management areas, and fisheries, which led the Pacific Fishery Management Council (PFMC) to request that the STT conduct an evaluation of forecast accuracy and potential modifications that could lead to improved effort forecast performance.
-The STT provided a report to the Council on this topic in April 2022 (Agenda Item D.3.a) and June 2022 (Agenda Item C.8.a)
+The STT provided reports to the Council on this topic in April 2022 (Agenda Item D.3.a), June 2022 (Agenda Item C.8.a), and September 2022 (Agenda Item D.1.a).